StephenHesperus/favorite-programming-language/NOTE.md

 ## Documentation

 Roadmap:
-* config module
+[x] config module
-* manage module
+[x] manage module

-Use exception instead of return `None` in model functions?
+Use exception instead of returning `None` in model functions?

+## Deployment

+Deploy the project on heroku and documentation on readthedocs.